KiltedCode/khandaria-campaign/sessions/2022/2022-03-17-chefs-death-kiss.md

 influx of refugees is higher than when arrived and was already pretty full then
 find paladins on other side of out coming
 they're in a nice square, space around them as well
-`Halbir` there, with second in command
+`Halber` there, with second in command
 translator `Magal` wearing armor that clearly doesn't fit him
 fill him in on talking with spirits
 by time finishing all the translating army is out
 a very slow pace
 make jokes about speed, could have come late and caught up
-`Qa'dat` picks up that `Halbir` thinks that would have been unprofessional
+`Qa'dat` picks up that `Halber` thinks that would have been unprofessional
 a light snow comes down as the day progresses
 `Cedric` talking to `Magal`, can tell something is wrong
 says weather, the sky doesnt fall
 but `Qa'dat` knows it is not the weather
 asks about the armor, can tell he's afraid, he's not a fighter
-`Qa'dat` tells him to leave the fighting to us so we can keep understanding `Halbir`
+`Qa'dat` tells him to leave the fighting to us so we can keep understanding `Halber`
 then offers him jerky
 `Lucy` goes and gathers herbs and stuff